Veggie WordPress theme review

-This item and the one before it are pretty much the standard in all WordPress themes that use the native custom settings screen.
-However if you wanted to add in a paper background, think a crinkled one that might look rather nice.
+This item and the one before it are pretty much the standards in all WordPress themes that use the native custom settings screen.
+However, if you wanted to add in a paper background, think a crinkled one that might look rather nice.

 Again this is a standard fixture for WordPress themes, we cant really do anything as yet as I mentioned earlier we have no content to display, no pages or posts.
 If you already have content and are changing over to the Veggie theme then all your menus would be shown here.

 It’s worth noting that the Veggie WordPress theme has four widget areas.
 One for the sidebar and as the image denotes three more for the footer as well.
 Minimal and concise, not a million different widget areas all over the shop!

 At the very bottom of the theme, you will see a note that says: ‘© Veggie Theme by Anariel Design.
 All rights reserved’ well this section allows you to change that to your site name or whatever you want to put down there.

 You also have the option to hide it completely if you so wish via a checkbox.

 Well as you no doubt know by know I aim to be as thorough as possible and give you the consumer all the information I believe will help you in the making that all important buying decision.